 Use our General Technical Data application to view engine performance data

-It all began with Rudolph Diesel and the Sulzer Brothers
+It all began with Rudolf Diesel and the Sulzer Brothers

 Headquartered in Switzerland, powering merchant shipping since 1893